y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="agisf">AGI Safety Fundamentals: Technical Track</span>

 <small>Sep 02, 2022-present</small>
 <small>Trying to learn as much as I can about AI safety in this fellowship!
-Currently paused (will try to attend a cohort in late 2022/early 2023)</small>
+Currently paused (tough luck honestly, cohorts that I got accepted to clashed with important exams.)</small>

 <hr />